LLNL/LEAP/docs/source/index.rst

 LivermorE AI Projector for Computed Tomography (LEAP-CT)
 ========================================================

-LEAP is a C++/CUDA library of 3D tomographic algorithms (pre-processing algorithms, projectors, and analytic (FBP) and iterative reconstruction algorithms) with a Python interface.
+LEAP is a C++/CUDA library (Linux and Windows) of 3D tomographic algorithms (pre-processing algorithms, projectors, and analytic (FBP) and iterative reconstruction algorithms) with a Python interface.
 The projectors (forward and back projection) are implemented for both multi-GPU and multi-core CPU and we provide bindings to PyTorch to achieve differentiable forward and backward projectors for AI/ML-driven Computed Tomography (CT) applications.

 .. image:: LEAPoverview.png
    :scale: 80 %